nymag/medium-editor-phrase/README.md

 A "phrase" is a group of one or more words.

 This extension can be used to add a button to Medium Editor that adds an HTML tag to the selected text.
 Generally this means adding a `span` tag around a phrase that may not have any semantic meaning.
 The `span` can be useful for adding styles to the selected phrase.
-The phraseTagName is an option, so tags other than `span` can be used, e.g. `div`, `pre`, or any other tag.
+The phraseTagName is an option, so any [HTML phasing content tag](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content) can be used, e.g. `span`, `em`, or `code`.

 ## Installation